yourWaifu/sleepy-discord/source/documentation.html.md

 # Discord Objects

+Objects used to represent things from Discord, these include things like messages, users, server, etc.

 ## Snowflake
 Most Discord Objects have ids, these ids have the type called Snowflake.
 Snowflakes are 64 bit unsigned int, however currently Sleepy Discord stores them as strings.
 This is because Discord sends and receives Snowflakes as strings, because unsigned 64 bit integer support is not something every language has.
 By passing snowflakes as a string, you can guarantee that the receiving language will not try to change it.
 For example, languages like PHP stores all numbers as doubles or 64 bit floats.
 In theory, the json standard supports 53 bit signed integers.